jalantechnologies/github-ci/docs/USAGE.md

 - Incremental Analysis
   - Analysis to be run on new code being added, usually run on short-lived branches other than `main`.
-  - This analysis is only run if `analyze_base` param was provided.
+  - This analysis is only run if `analyze_base` parameter was provided.
   - This analysis also uses `pull_request_number` if provided to provide analysis results.
   - See [Branch Analysis](https://docs.sonarsource.com/sonarqube/latest/analyzing-source-code/branch-analysis/introduction/) and [Pull Request Analysis](https://docs.sonarsource.com/sonarqube/latest/analyzing-source-code/pull-request-analysis/introduction/) for more info.

 - Full Analysis
   - Analysis to be run on whole code, usually run on long-lived branches like `main`.
-  - This analysis is only run if `analyze_base` param was not provided.
+  - This analysis is only run if `analyze_base` parameter was not provided.

 ### Enabling Checks

 - Workflow can also run checks such as test, lint etc. against the built image.
-- The `checks` input variable can be used to enable checks.
+- The `checks` parameter can be used to enable checks.
 The input accepts encoded json array of string values, example - `['npm:lint', 'compose:test', 'compose:e2e']`.
 - Each entry here can in the format - `scheme:input`, where:
   - `scheme` = `npm` - Can run the `input` script against `npm` to run the check.
 Basically `npm run input`.
     Example - `npm:lint` will run `npm run lint` against the built docker image.